kweithers/geology/README.md

 ### Generate k Most Similar Images for a Query Image

 I compute the feature vector for every image in our dataset.
 Then, when presented with a query image, I compute its feature vector.
-It calculates the distance between this new vector and every other feature vector in our dataset.
+Next, I calculate the distance between this new vector and every other feature vector in our dataset.
 Since we only need the top k matches, we don't need to sort all of the distances, we can use a partition algorithm like np.argpartition that has better asymptotic time complexity.
 (Not impactful in this case since our dataset is small, but impactful if working with a huge dataset.)

 Now, given any query image, it returns the query image and the k most similar images and plots them.

-Here are some example outputs: The query image is in the top left, with the most similar 8 images also shown.
+Here are some example outputs: The query image is in the top left, shown with the 8 most similar images (in no particular order).

 ![]("similar4.png")